SeamusMullan/pindl/pindl-uxp/README.md

 unsigned bundle the UXP Developer Tool loads.
 Bump `version` in `manifest.json` before each QA drop so testers can tell builds apart.

-## Send to QA

-QA testers have **no dev setup**, so they need a signed `.ccx` they can double-click (Creative Cloud installs it via the Plugin Installer).
-UXP signing lives in the UXP Developer Tool, so the signed artifact is produced there:

-1. `./build.sh` (catches errors before packaging).
-2. UDT › add `manifest.json` › **••• › Package**.
-3. UDT signs it (self-signed cert is fine for testing) and writes `pindl.ccx`.
-4. Send `pindl.ccx` to QA.
-They double-click → installs into Premiere.
-Panel shows under **Window › UXP/Extensions › pindl**.

-Each tester also needs:

-- A Pinterest **cookie string** (devtools › Network › any pinterest.com request
-  › copy `cookie` header value).
-No login flow in the plugin.
-- The **board URL** to test against.

-> Self-signed `.ccx` installs only on machines with Creative Cloud plugin
-> developer/test mode allowed.
-For a build that installs cleanly everywhere,
-> submit through the Adobe Marketplace (production signing).
-Use that route once
-> QA signs off.

 ### QA test checklist